 Add on wire feeders are simply a wire feeder that is put on top or on the side of a power supply.
 These are most commonly found on factory floors and production shops that require high duty cycles and lots of voltage to run welds on heavy plate.
 This is not for your everyday welding and is more of a specialty item more than anything else.
 Add on wire feed systems are used for high production welding and have the fastest of the wire feed speeds.

-Suite case wire feed systems are used for most multi process welders.
+Suitcase wire feed systems are used for most multi process welders.
 You simply plug them into the power supply, hook up the gas and put in the MIG wire.
 They are great and I have had some real good personal experiences with these.
-They come in the form of a suite case with three cords hanging out of the back (power cord, remote wire, shielding gas hose) and a MIG gun attached to the front.
-They are water proof and run flawlessly in some crazy conditions.
+They come in the form of a suitcase with three cords hanging out of the back (power cord, remote wire, shielding gas hose) and a MIG gun attached to the front.
+They are waterproof and run flawlessly in some crazy conditions.
 I liked the enclosed case that keeps dust and debris out of the wire.
 Another good point about these wire feeders is that the cable is short so running wire like stainless steel is not an issue.
-These suite case wire feeders are used in most shipyards and to be honest they work better then all of the other feeders I have ever used!
+These suitcase wire feeders are used in most shipyards and to be honest they work better than all of the other feeders I have ever used!

 MIG Guns or Torches